WORK · THE ARTIFACTS exhibits below use fictional company data

 category creation4.83.2 3.13.64.43.03.58high

-six criteria, weights printed · risk held separate, never averaged in = the verifier challenged this score and the challenge is in the papers
+six criteria, weights printed · risk held separate, never averaged in = this score was challenged on review and the challenge is in the papers

 02